Easiest Country to Obtain a Caribbean Passport in 2025

 Investment Requirements

-Antigua and Barbuda is the cheapest investment option for yourself and families:
+Antigua and Barbuda are among the cheapest investment options.

-• A donation of at least US$100,000 to the National Development Fund (NDF) covers a family of four (you, your spouse, and two children)
+• A donation of at least US$230,000 to the National Development Fund (NDF)

-• A large family of six members can all obtain citizenship for a donation of at least US$150,000 to the University of the West-Indies (UWI).
+• A donation of at least US$260,000 to the University of the West Indies

 There are many different options for obtaining citizenship in Antigua and Barbuda.
 In addition to the donation option already mentioned, you can invest in real estate.

-• Requirements include a minimum investment of US$200,000, and the property must be located in an approved development area and must be held for at least five years.
+• Requirements include a minimum investment of US$300,000, and the property must be located in an approved development area and must be held for at least five years.

 • Another option is to invest at least US$1.5 million in an approved company.
 That company has to be either a proposed company or an existing company approved by the Citizens by Investment Unit.
 Most of the qualifying companies are focused on real estate and tourism.